toddgaunt/bastionburrow.com/content/thoughts-on-meditation-ater-establishing-a-daily-practice.md

 strength.
 Some claim it is miracle solution to all psychological and medical issues that crop up in life or that it is the key to wealth and success.
 All of these miss the point of meditation entirely.
-They stem from a kernel of truth that meditation is taught to have by its practitioners.
-It can help anxiety, it can make you feel like you are flying (in your mind), or give you motivation to be strong and disciplined, but it isn't a panacea by any stretch of the imagination.
+They stem from a kernel of
+truth: It can help anxiety, let you feel relaxed, and it _can_ even make you feel like you are flying if you get in the right headspace, but it isn't a panacea by any stretch of the imagination.

-While meditation isn't a cure-all, I have been noticing some substantial effects during the act itself and some minor day-to-day effects as well.
-After keeping up an almost daily practice now for two months since November last year I feel calmer, more relaxed, and perceptive.
-My day to day anxieties are easier to deal with.
-Patience comes more easily to me now and letting go of worries rather ruminating happens more often.
+While meditation can't give me superpowers, I have been noticing some substantial effects during the act itself and some minor day-to-day effects as well.
+After keeping up an almost daily practice now for two months since November last year I feel calmer, more relaxed, and more perceptive.
+My day to day anxieties seem easier to deal with.
+Patience comes more easily to me now and letting go of worries rather ruminating happens more easily.

-For my practice I've been using Samatha meditation that is practiced by many Buddhist monks.
+For my practice I've been using Samatha meditation that is practiced by Buddhist monks.
 This technique is where the meditator focuses on his breath and the sensations of his breath alone.
 As other thoughts, emotions, or sensations arise naturally the practitioner acknowledges whatever arises and brings focus